 Postdoctoral Fellowship at the Society of Fellows

-These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees, by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments and/or programs in which they are housed.
-We seek candidates who are prepared to initiate their next post-doctoral project.
-The program also benefits Dartmouth by complementing existing curricula with underrepresented fields.
-Applications will be accepted in the various fields of humanities, social sciences, interdisciplinary programs, sciences, engineering, business and medicine.
+These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments or programs in which they are housed.
+We are particularly interested in scholars whose research is innovative and transcends traditional disciplinary divides.
+Applications will be accepted in the various fields of humanities, social sciences, sciences, interdisciplinary programs, engineering, business and medicine.

 Society Postdoctoral Fellows

-- hold appointments as a Lecturers in a department and/or program as well as Postdoctoral Fellows in the Society; this appointment is not tenure-track
+- hold an appointment as a Lecturer in a department or program as well as Postdoctoral Fellow in the Society; this appointment is not tenure-track

 - teach two courses over the course of the three-year fellowship

 - are in residence for the fall, winter, and spring terms